caocscar/workshops/pyspark/pyspark.md

 ## UM Hadoop Cluster
 For Cavium
-SSH to `cavium-thunderx.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Cavium account and 2FA.
+SSH to `cavium-thunderx.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Cavium account and two-factor authentication.

 For Flux Hadoop
-SSH to `flux-hadoop-login.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Flux account and 2FA.
+SSH to `flux-hadoop-login.arc-ts.umich.edu` `Port 22` using a SSH client (e.g. PuTTY on Windows) and login using your Flux account and two-factor authentication.

 **Note:** ARC-TS has a [Getting Started with Hadoop User Guide](http://arc-ts.umich.edu/new-hadoop-user-guide/)